shadowlockgh/licentia/README.md

 ## :book: Preamble

 _Licentia NEXT_ is a descendant to one of _Wabbajack's_ oldest and most well-regarded adult modlists &mdash; Licentia BLACK.
-It features optional non-fetish content with a series of _OStim-based_ mods and quests and an emphasis on build variety, backed up by an accessible Power Fantasy design philosophy.
+It features optional non-fetish content with a series of _OStim-based_ mods/quests and an emphasis on build variety, backed up by an accessible Power Fantasy design philosophy.

 > [!TIP]
-> If you want to examine a complete list of the mods in this modlist, [go here to Load Order Library.](https://loadorderlibrary.com/lists/licentia-next)
+> If you want to examine the complete list of mods in _Licentia NEXT_, [go here to Load Order Library.](https://loadorderlibrary.com/lists/licentia-next)

 ## :memo: The Most Important Things To Know For Not Having A Really Bad Time With Wabbajack
 This is some sort of an agreement of the parties, them being us (Licentia Team) and you (the user). **Please read it** to understand _what_ you're getting into :feelsgood: